 We need good allies.
 We are only three per cent of the Australian population.
 We can’t raise the profile of issues affecting us without our allies.
 But what does a good ally look like?

 We need good allies.
 We are only three per cent of the Australian population.
 We can’t raise the profile of issues affecting us without our allies.
 But what does a good ally look like?
-And while I appreciate Ed Sheeran’s support, being an ally long term is more than wearing an Aboriginal flag and an Acknowledgement of Country, and not everyone has the status and influence of an international pop star.
+While I appreciate Ed Sheeran’s support, being an ally long term goes beyond wearing an Aboriginal flag and doing an Acknowledgement of Country (not everyone has the status and influence of a major international pop star).

 We get it.
-Non-Aboriginal people are not silently surrounded by Aboriginal culture like those of us who are Aboriginal.
-It’s unreasonable to expect people to understand all the nuances.
-Its understandably easy to get it wrong.
+Non-Indigenous people aren't silently surrounded by Aboriginal culture like those of us who are Aboriginal.
+It’s unreasonable to expect people to understand all the nuances; politics, unconscious bias and cultural competency are some of the few that people can get wrong.

 So then how do non-Aboriginal people support us but avoid paternalism and cultural appropriation?
 Well, the truth is there is no simple answer, and good intentions often aren’t enough.